manciniedoardo/manciniedoardo/README.md

 My name is Edoardo Mancini and I am a Senior Data Scientist working at Roche.
-I'm very interested in R and pushing th e adoption ofopen-source solutions (such as those in the [pharmaverse](https://github.com/pharmaverse)) within the pharmaceutical industry.
+I'm very interested in R and pushing the adoption of open-source solutions (such as those making up the [pharmaverse](https://github.com/pharmaverse)) within the pharmaceutical industry.

 My github stats: